 Welcome To Charleston, South Carolina

-I feel in love with Charleston the minute I arrived.
+I fell in love with Charleston the minute I arrived.
 After getting settled at my Airbnb (more on this in Part 2), I started my ‘Holy City’ adventure simply with a walk through the neighborhood, which happens to be my favorite way to explore.

 There were four things, specifically, that I noticed (and appreciated) during my walk.

 Four things that I will forever associate with Charleston: The smell of jasmine in the air.
 The bird songs, both familiar and foreign.
 The heaviness of the warm air.
 And the beautiful Spanish moss hanging from those old oak trees that I had been dreaming about.

 There truly is a charm about Charleston that I adored.
 And hey, perhaps one day, I’ll make my way down south to enjoy everything that it has to offer.